Article updated: 9/19/2018 with the addition of the new GoData monthly plan!

 Crazy Travelista’s Overall Impressions:

-I have personally used it on 2 continents and 7 countries so far including: Australia, New Zealand, Finland, Italy, Estonia, Lithuania, and Latvia.
+I have personally used it on 5 continents and 27 countries so far including: Greece, Cyprus, Spain, Croatia, Norway, Australia, New Zealand, Finland, Italy, Jordan, Qatar, England, Hong Kong, Luxembourg, Thailand, Colombia, USA, Japan, Philippines, Vietnam, South Korea, Malaysia, Singapore, Indonesia, Estonia, Lithuania, and Latvia.

 I have been extremely impressed with the quality of service, speed, and convenience of always having the option to have wifi wherever I go.
 I have no idea how on earth I ever traveled without it before.
 It’s light, compact, reliable and the most convenient way to access wifi abroad!